 Q: Can my organization switch between per-user and per-authentication consumption billing models at any time?

 If your organization purchases MFA as a standalone service with consumption-based billing, you choose a billing model when you create an MFA provider.
 You cannot change the billing model after an MFA provider is created.
-However, you can delete the MFA provider and then create one with a different billing model.

 If your MFA provider is not linked to an Azure AD tenant, or you link the new MFA provider to a different Azure AD tenant, user settings and configuration options are not transferred.
 Also, existing Azure MFA Servers need to be reactivated using activation credentials generated through the new MFA Provider.
 Reactivating the MFA Servers to link them to the new MFA Provider doesn't impact phone call and text message authentication, but mobile app notifications will stop working for all users until they reactivate the mobile app.

 Learn more about MFA providers in Getting started with an Azure Multi-Factor Auth Provider.